Gouarec Campsite on the Nantes-Brest Canal

 8 – We provide free, detailed route plans for anyone staying at the site to help them explore the countryside and visit the attractions of the area.

-As well as this we will have as much available at the campsite as possible, with people coming in to run weekly courses for children (gold panning, fishing, archery etc) acoustic musical evenings every week and so-on.
+As well as this we will have as much available at the campsite as possible, with people coming in to run weekly courses for children (gold panning, fishing, archery etc) acoustic musical evenings and so-on.